manossaratsis/manossaratsis.com/content/bio/index.md

 ### Guest Lecturer, [Cornell AAP](https://aap.cornell.edu/) (March 2019)

 Lectured at the [Environmental Systems II: Building Dynamics](https://es.aap.cornell.edu/) class for BArch candidates taught by professor Dogan.
 The lecture introduced the audience to the emerging fields of geospatial analytics and distributed energy modeling, and discussed the applicability of design skills beyond the architecture industry.

+## Patents

+### Method and System for Determining Energy Management Strategies, [US20180260920A1](https://patents.google.com/patent/US20180260920A1) (June 2020)

+Granted patent for inventing a method to identify customers and markets for clean energy products.
+The method forecasts a customer's energy usage and determines a customized set of clean energy product offerings to satisfy their needs.
+The patent also describes a method to select and locate clean energy products to fulfill the requirements of a utility or power provider.

 ## Media